openfisca/openfisca-doc/source/installation/windows-no-admin.md

 Python is the programing language used in OpenFisca.
 It can be installed without administrators rights through a software named Miniconda.

 - Download miniconda from [https://conda.io/miniconda](https://conda.io/miniconda).
-Make sure to choose the **Python 3.7** version for Windows.
+Make sure to choose [your country package Python version](./presets.md#how-to-find-the-python-version-of-a-model) for Windows.
 If you don't know if your system is 32-bit or 64-bit, pick 32-bit.
 - Install it.
 At some point, the installer will ask you for a "Destination Folder".
 You can keep the default or choose another one, but in all case **copy paste the path to this folder somewhere**.
 It will be useful later.
 For instance, this path may look like `C:\Users\my-name\AppData\Local\Miniconda2`.
 - Run the program "Git Bash" from the "Start" menu.
 This should open a command line.
 Copy and paste the following lines in the console, after **adapting the first line using the path you noted in the last step**: